circus-tent/circus/docs/source/glossary.rst

 .. glossary::
     :sorted:

     watchers
     watcher
         A *watcher* is the program you tell Circus to run.
-A single Circus instance can run one or more watchers. process
+A single Circus instance can run one or more watchers.

+    process
+    worker
+    workers
     processes
         A *process* is an independent OS process instance of your program.
         A single watcher can run one or more processes.
+We also call them workers.

     arbiter
         The *arbiter* is responsible for managing all the watchers within